YIZHE12/DataScienceMakeEasy/deep learning/README.md

 ## Convolutional Neural Network

 In a signal processing prosperity, CNN doesn't use convolution but correlation.
 In signal processing, correlation doesn't need to flip the kernel but convolution does.
 For a N x N image, with a f x f filter, after convolution, the new image size is (N-f+1) x (N-f+1).
+When padding is applied, then the new image size is (N-f+2p-1) ^2.
 A typical filter is the sobel filter, which is

 1 0 -1